 When submitting a hearing request, an OAHA representative will ask you a series of questions.
 To avoid unnecessary delay, please have the following information available before making your request:

-The name of the resident's SNF and address (if you have it)
+- The name of the resident's nursing facility and address (if you have it)

-For TDA requests, have the written Notice of Transfer/Discharge available at the time of your call.
+- For TDA requests, it is preferable to have the written Notice of Transfer/Discharge available at the time of your call.
 If the SNF did not provide you with a written notice, ask them to do so.

-For RTR requests, document the date of your transfer from the SNF to the hospital and the date(s) that the SNF refused to readmit you.
+- For RTR requests, provide the date of your transfer from the nursing facility to the hospital and the date(s) that the nursing facility refused to readmit you.

 A hearing request is complete when all the necessary information is received.
-An OAHA representative will review the completed request and may contact parties for additional clarification or documentation, if needed.
-OAHA will inform the SNF of the appeal.
-OAHA will notify both parties in writing of the time, date, and location of the hearing.
+OAHA will notify the resident and the nursing facility in writing of the time, date, and location of the hearing.